samisquires/dig-eg-gaz.github.io/_pages/how-to/regular-expression-instructions.md

 4. Find `.xml\nDescription: `, Replace with `\t`.
 Replace All.

 5. You'll have a bit of garbage left over at the beginning and end of the file.
 Delete this.
-Now you will have
+Now you will have a tab-separated, two-column table that you can paste into a spreadsheet.

 ## Using regex in Microsoft word